 Note: some of the links below, and throughout my website, are affiliate links where I earn a commission on any sales I refer.
 That said, I only link to products/services that I use and recommend…and I link to the product/service even if they don’t have an affiliate program (meaning, it’s not just about the money 🙂). -Ryan

 The first thing I do is get my blood flowing by moving for 5 minutes.
 I like to use a combination of bodyweight and cardio exercises during this time.
-If you move for 5 minutes straight, you’ll get your heart rate up.
+If you move for 5 minutes straight, you’ll get your heart rate up – and my WHOOP Strap keeps track of how I’m doing so I know if my fitness is improving.
 I have my go-to bodyweight exercises, but I like to mix them up so I don’t do the same thing every time.
 I’ll even add-in kettlebell swings for diversity!

 To help me with my morning meditation routine, I use InsightTimer.
 I created my 10-minute meditation routine to include 7 minutes of focused breathing where I bring my mind back to silence when it wanders.
 In the last 3 minutes of meditation, I add in my daily affirmation.
 P.S.
 If you start using this app, join my Circle so we can share personal development ideas!